Hewland

 Hewland is a British engineering company, founded in 1957 by Mike Hewland, which specialises in racing-car gearboxes.
 Hewland currently employ 130 people at their Maidenhead facility and have diversified into a variety of markets being particularly successful in electric vehicle transmission supply.

-Hewland are currently supplying into Formula 1, Formula E, DTM, LMP, RallyCross, Prototype and GT Sportscar.
+Hewland are currently supplying into Formula 1, Formula E, DTM, LMP, Rallycross, Prototype and GT Sportscar.
+At the beginning of 2021 Hero Motors Company bought a stake in Hewland.